umr4nlp/umr-guidelines/guidelines.md

 	:modstr FullAff)
 ```

-The annotation of participant roles for valency alternations in Step 1 of the road map is summarized in table 12 below.
+The annotation of participant roles for valency alternations in Step 1 of the road map is summarized in Table 12 below.

 <div id="tab:valency_alternations">